How to Shepherd — Not Carry — Your Child Toward Fulfillment

 Job one of parents is obviously to protect their child from nefarious forces at play in their homes, neighborhoods, schools, and communities.

-Children with ADHD are three to five times more likely than other children to endure accidental injuries and poisonings; to experience bullying, victimization, and physical and emotional abuse at the hands of other children and adults; and to generally get into more trouble because of their penchant for risk-taking and sensation-seeking.
+Children with ADHD are three to five times more likely than other children to endure accidental injuries and exposure to lethal substances; to experience bullying, victimization, and physical and emotional abuse at the hands of other children and adults; and to generally get into more trouble because of their penchant for risk-taking and sensation-seeking.
 They are also nearly twice as likely to die from an accidental injury before age 10.
 Most parents are psychologically wired to engage in this protective behavior instinctively.
 These protective efforts are especially important for parents of children with ADHD.

 #2.
 Find the right environment